 Negotiating an agreement that suits the interests of all parties involved can be challenging.
 Especially when commercial parties are involved, it is key to thoroughly prepare for discussions and negotiations.
 IXA gladly takes place at the table to assist you during the negotiations.
 This way, we can ensure that the interests of all parties involved are respected.

 IXA’s negotiation support encompasses all type of agreements you may encounter as an entrepreneurial researcher.
-Find an overview of agreements here.
+Find an overview of agreements on the Legal Matters page.

 Once dialogue with a third party has started, IXA can help you to deal with the formal aspects of closing collaboration agreements.
 We make sure the financial, IP- and other legal aspects of the contract are fully compliant with the policies and guidelines of your institution.
 Go to our Legal Matters page to read more about this process.